Initial version October, 1981

 Colored pages: W150,000 (eq.150 USD) per page

-Invited articles are exempt from page charges.
+Invited and original articles are exempt from page charges.

 2) Illustration surcharges